The Apex Ski Club offers an Apex Carvers Program (Nancy Greene) and an Apex Racers Program (U12, U14, U16, U18).

-Carvers have the opportunity to begin training with three-day Christmas Camps, and then every Saturday and Sunday for 11 weeks commencing the first weekend of January.
+Carvers have the opportunity to begin training with three-day Winter Break Camps, and then every Saturday (full day program) and Sunday (half day program) for 11 weeks commencing the first weekend of January.
 Three-day Spring Break Camps are also available.

 The Apex Racers Program includes the U12, U14, U16 and U18 series.
 All age categories are as of Dec 31 of the competition season.
 The competition season is defined as November 1 – April 15 in the new U categories.